pkgforge-dev/archlinux-pkgs-debloated/README.md

 * `opus-mini` I have no idea why Archlinux makes this lib 5 MiB when both ubuntu and alpine make it <500 KiB

-* `gdk-pixbuf2-mini` This builds it without the glycin dependency, which removes 20 MiB of bloat. (glycin is also super buggy and depends on `bwrap` which is problematic for running appimages in very old kernels)
+* `gdk-pixbuf2-mini`, `librsvg-mini` These remove the glycin dependency, ~20 MiB of bloat. (glycin is also super buggy and depends on `bwrap` which is problematic for running appimages in very old kernels)

+* `icu-mini` Much smaller version of `libicudata.so` that is less than 3 MIB in size (10x reduction in size).

 # Projects using these packages